Installing HAOS in a VM on TrueNAS

 Install Home Assistant OS

-Then, using the TrueNAS shell, run these commands to (1) download, (2) extract, and (3) write the HAOS image for KVM to the ZVOL you created.
-In the 3rd command, replace tank/vm/haos with the path to your ZVOL.
-Notice the full ZVOL path should begin with /dev/zvol/ If you are logged in to your TrueNAS as the user root, you should omit sudo from the final command.
+Then, using the TrueNAS shell, run these commands to (1) download, (2) extract, and (3) write the HAOS image for KVM to the Zvol you created.
+In the 3rd command, replace tank/vm/haos with the path to your Zvol.
+Notice the full path should begin with /dev/zvol/ - If you are using the shell as the root user, you should omit sudo from the command.

 Create the Virtual Machine